 Disclosure: This post may contain affiliate links.
 I earn from any qualifying purchases, at no additional cost to you.

-Offbeat Goa: Map of all Places
+Map of Offbeat Places in Goa

-Offbeat Places in Goa:
+Offbeat Places in Goa

 1. Divar Island

 Take a ferry from Old Goa or from Ribandar to reach the charming little Divar island.
 The island is located approximately 10 km upriver from Panaji.
-While there isn't much to see at the inland except for a few churches, there's a tranquillity in the air that you experience while driving across the empty roads surrounded by marshy open fields.
-As you arrive at the little villages surrounded by forested hills, step out of your car or bike and lake a leisurely walk along the single-lane roads and soak in the serenity of rural offbeat Goa.
-P.S.
-Follow my on Instagram (@thespicyjourney) to get instant updates on offbeat places in Goa and beyond.
+While there isn't much to see at the inland except for a few churches, there's a stillness in the air that you feel while driving across the empty roads surrounded by marshy open fields.
+As you arrive at the laidback little villages surrounded by hills, step out of your car or bike and lake a leisurely walk along the single-lane roads and soak in the serenity of rural offbeat Goa.
+Keep in mind that Divar is an island village so don't do anything to disrupt the life of locals here.

 2. Salaulim Dam

 Braganza House in Chandor dates back to the 16th century.
-The owners give the visitor a tour of the house, showing all the relics and where they came from.
+The owners give the visitors a tour of the house, showing all the relics and where they came from.
 Most of the items in the house were imported from Europe.
 The highlight of the house is the grand ballroom, shown in the picture above.
 Expect to pay around Rs 300 per person, which goes into the maintenance of the house.